Where Have All The Pumpkins Gone?

 - Fry potatoes first, then add stock and simmer.

-- Fry first, then finish in the oven.
+- Fry first, add stock, then finish in the oven.

-- Simmer in fat and stock, allowing to fry at the end.
+- Simmer in fat and stock, allowing to reduce then brown at the end.

 Now, if you put them in the oven you can't really tell what's happening to them - plus you might as well just make roasted potatoes.